Zaamy/HeyEyeUnified/README.md

 ## Usage

-### Keyboard Shortcuts

-- `K` - Toggle keyboard visibility
-- `M` - Switch between Letter-by-Letter and Swipe modes
-- `ESC` - Exit application

 ### Basic Operation

 1. Launch the application
 2. The overlay appears transparent across your screen
-3. Press `K` to show the keyboard
-4. Choose your input mode:
+3. Choose your input mode:
    - **Letter-by-Letter**: Look at each letter until the progress arc completes
    - **Swipe**: Look at the starting letter, trace the word path with your gaze, then look away